niklasramo/eventti/README.md

 // -> foo 2
 // -> bar

-// Case #3: When the dedupe mode is set to "ignore" the new listener is simply
+// Case #3: When the idDedupeMode mode is set to "ignore" the new listener is
-// ignored.
+// simply ignored.
-const emitter3 = new Emitter({ dedupe: 'ignore' });
+const emitter3 = new Emitter({ idDedupeMode: 'ignore' });
 emitter3.on('a', () => console.log('foo 1'), 'foo');
 emitter3.on('a', () => console.log('bar'), 'bar');
 emitter3.on('a', () => console.log('foo 2'), 'foo');